AlexanderParker/blobify/README.md

 **Contexts:** Use `-x context-name` to apply different file filtering rules.
 Contexts are independent - they don't inherit patterns from the default section.
 Useful for documentation-only reviews (`docs-only`), code-only analysis (`code-only`), or security audits.

+**Default Directory Behaviour:** When you have a `.blobify` file in your current directory, you can run `blobify` without specifying a directory argument - it will automatically use the current directory.
+This makes it easy to set up project-specific configurations and run blobify with just `blobify --clip` or `blobify -x context-name`.

 ## Efficient Usage

 The file index and line numbers significantly improve AI response quality and accuracy, but they also increase token usage.
 For large projects approaching input limits, you can create contexts to reduce tokens: